Dare County Regional Airport: History

 Since the early 1940s Dare County has been served by a small private airport.
 A public airport was under construction at the time of the Attack on Pearl Harbor, which prompted the U.S. Navy to abandon its plans to construct a Naval Auxiliary Air Station at Cape Hatteras, and instead focus on this airport, on Roanoke Island, which had a similar runway configuration.
 The Naval Auxiliary Air Station Manteo (NAAS Manteo) was completed by the Navy and commissioned on March 3, 1943.
 NAAS Manteo was shared by the Civil Air Patrol and the U.S. Navy.
 As a naval air installation, NAAS Manteo and was used for special training of squadrons of F4F Wildcats, F6F Hellcats, SB2C Helldivers, TBM and TBF Avengers, PBY Catalinas and F4U Corsairs.
 The Navy and the U.S. Coast Guard conducted anti-submarine patrols from the airfield until the field was placed in caretaker status December 15, 1945.
 In 1947, NAAS Manteo was disestablished and control of the airfield was returned to Dare County.
 In 1983, it was taken over by the Dare County Airport Authority.

+The airport briefly saw commercial airline service in 1999 when Cape Air flew to Norfolk, VA using Cessna 402 commuter aircraft.